beginning of content

 Meeting your anaesthetist

 You will usually meet with your anaesthetist before the surgery.
-This might be in the few days before your surgery, especially if you are having major surgery or have any health concerns.
-Usually, it will be in the hours before surgery.
+In some cases, you will meet with your anaesthetist a few days before your surgery, especially if you are having major surgery or have any health concerns.
+In most cases, it will be in the hours before surgery.

-They might examine your mouth, teeth and veins and may listen to your heart and lungs.
+They might examine your mouth, teeth and veins, and they may listen to your heart and lungs.

 Your anaesthetist will explain the type of anaesthetic you will have and what could possibly go wrong.
 They may ask you to sign a consent form.
 The form says you agree to the anaesthetic and understand why you are having it and the risks involved.